Now accepting new clients

 What You May Work On In Sessions

 In therapy, you are not just talking about the argument after it happened.
-You are learning to recognize the pattern underneath it.
+You are learning to recognize what starts it.

 You Do Not Need To Have The Whole Story Figured Out